risingwavelabs/risingwave-docs/docs/deploy/risingwave-trial.md

 Try out RisingWave without the need for any installation or setup with RisingWave Playground, an interactive web application.
 You can access RisingWave Playground directly from your browser.

 :::caution
-RisingWave Playground is intended for quick testing purposes only.
-Your data will not persist after a session expires.
+RisingWave Playground is intended for quick tests only.
+Your data will not be persisted after a session expires.
+This mode has limited memory capacity to maintain overall stability, and resource-intensive operations may lead to out-of-memory (OOM) errors.
 Some functionality may be limited.
 :::

 <defaultButton text="RisingWave Playground" url="https://playground.risingwave.dev" block/>